 A major in Management* (as described below) requires students to earn a minimum grade of C (a grade of C- is not sufficient) in each of the courses taken to satisfy the requirements for the Management major, and students must earn a minimum 2.0 grade point average for those major courses.
-Additionally, for prerequisite purposes for all MGMT-numbered courses having a MGMT-numbered course as a prerequisite: a student must have a grade of C or better in each MGMT-numbered prerequisite course including ACCT/FIN/MGMT 208.
+Additionally, for prerequisite purposes for all MGMT-numbered courses having a MGMT-numbered course as a prerequisite: a student must have a grade of C or better in each MGMT-numbered prerequisite course including ACCT/FIN/MGMT 208 but excluding MGMT 202.

 The Capstone Option for Transfer Students

-The College of Business assesses College of Business majors a differential tuitions surcharge of 15% of applicable tuition for declare College of Business majors.
-The College of Business has a “minor program fee” for other than College of Business majors that is equal to 15% of 15 credits hours of applicable tuition for declared College of Business minors.
+The College of Business assesses differential tuition for College of Business majors.
+The College of Business has a “minor program fee” for majors outside of the College of Business that want to declare a minor through the College of Business.
+The minor program fee is equal to 15% of 15 credit hours of applicable tuition for declared College of Business minors.

 General Management - Entrepreneurship - Supply Chain Management - Personnel Management - Management of Health-Care Enterprises

 |University Core Curriculum Requirements||39|

 |*Minimum grade of C required for all classes in major area.
 Management Core MGMT 341, MGMT 380, MGMT 483||9|